 I think of these templates like blank outlines which you can cut out if you wish and use as the base for loads of crafts or just as coloring pages.

-It’s up to you what you decide to do with them (there’s a few ideas below) but I just thought they’d be a useful extra resource to have available in The Family Room.
+It’s up to you what you decide to do with them but there’s a few ideas below.

 Other sea animal templates you and your little ones may like: